IETF-TEAS-WG/network-slice-topology/draft-liu-teas-transport-network-slice-yang.md

    Depending on the requirements and the implementations, they may share certain resources such as processors, ASICs, and switch fabric.

-   A network slice customer can configure customized topologies without prior knowledge of the provider's network and its resource availability.
-Alternatively, the provider may choose to expose its resource availability through an abstract topology to the customer.
+   A network slice customer can configure customized topologies without any prior knowledge of the provider's network and resource availability.
+Alternatively, the provider may choose to expose such information a prior to the customer to facilitate the customer with building customized topologies.
+For example, the customer could specify the nodes and links in a customized topology to share the same ids with, or reference, the corresponding nodes and links in the abstract topology exposed a prior by the provider.

-   This enables the customer to understand and use this knowledge to build customized topologies.
-   The process and the data models for exposing provider's abstract topology are outside the scope of this document.
+   The process and the data models for the provider to expose abstract topologies are outside the scope of this document.

    The provider reports the operational state of the topology, which represents the allocated resources agreed upon through negotiations between the customer and the provider.
    Customers can subquently process the requested topology and integrate it into their own topology.